gboehl/dynare/doc/manual/source/the-model-file.rst

     multipliers is supported.
 Note that at `order=2`, the output is based on the second-order accurate approximation of the variance stored in `oo_.var`.

+    *Options*

+    .. option:: periods = INTEGER

+       The value of the option specifies the number of periods to use in the simulations in the computation of unconditional welfare at higher order.

+       Default: ``10000``.

+    .. option:: drop = INTEGER

+        The number of burn-in draws out of ``periods`` discarded before computing the unconditional welfare at higher order.
+Default: ``1000``.

     *Example (stochastic context)*

         ::